Moon: Representation in modern culture

-In 2021 20 July, the date of the first crewed Moon landing, became the annual International Moon Day.
+In 2021 the 20 July became the International Moon Day, the date of the first crewed Moon landing.

 Lunar effect

-The lunar effect is an unproven correlation between specific stages of the roughly 29.5-day lunar cycle and behavior and physiological changes in living beings on Earth, including humans.
+The lunar effect is a supposed correlation between specific stages of the roughly 29.5-day lunar cycle, and behavior and physiological changes in humans on Earth.
+Lunar cycles have significant impacts on human culture, but no solid evidence connects these cycles to human biology.

 The Moon has long been associated with insanity and irrationality; the words lunacy and lunatic are derived from the Latin name for the Moon, Luna.
 Philosophers Aristotle and Pliny the Elder argued that the full moon induced insanity in susceptible individuals, believing that the brain, which is mostly water, must be affected by the Moon and its power over the tides, but the Moon's gravity is too slight to affect any single person.

-Even today, people who believe in a lunar effect claim that admissions to psychiatric hospitals, traffic accidents, homicides or suicides increase during a full moon, but over 37 studies invalidate these claims.
+In modern society lunar effects have been claimed to be responsible for supposed increased admissions to psychiatric hospitals, traffic accidents, homicides or suicides during a full moon, but these claims have been invalidated by at least 37 studies.

-Lunar cycles have significant impacts on human culture but no solid evidence connects these cycles to human biology.